site-prism/automation_helpers/README.md

 ## Verbose Documentation

 This will come in time.
 Meanwhile if you check the gem code most methods are documented.
-Also check the specs
+Also check the specs for more detailed information